HariKishorePec/ICON-WEBSITE/README.md

   <h2>About</h2>
   <p>
   It is a one page website, with spreads over 2000 LOC  and because of larger size it has been splitted in multiple files.( and linked using JS).
-It basically uses a very simplt template(one and only), which you can see here.
+It basically uses a very simple template(one and only), which you can see here.
   </p>

  <h2>Technologies used</h2>